How to Say It: Ar-teer-ee-o-vee-nus Mal-form-ay-shons

-Arteriovenous malformations (AVMs) are tangles of abnormal blood vessels.
-They can form wherever arteries and veins exist.
+Arteriovenous malformations (AVMs) are abnormal tangles of blood vessels.
 They can be found anywhere in the body.
-AVMs of the central nervous system (brain and spinal cord) are the most serious.
+AVMs of the brain and spinal cord are the most serious.

-If the AVM ruptured, surgery may be delayed for 2-6 weeks.
-The type depends on the size and site of the AVM.
-Options include:
+If the AVM has ruptured, surgery may be delayed for 2 to 6 weeks.
+The type of surgery depends on the size and site of the AVM.
+Options are:

-There is no way to prevent AVMs since the cause is unknown.
+There is no way to prevent AVMs.
+The cause is not known.

 American Stroke Association